fnky/sketch-dockpreview/README.md

 If you'd like a different shortcut, you can change the `.sketchplugin` source and define it in the brackets of the first comment:

     // Preview in Dock (shift command d)

-## FAQ

-**How can I restore the icon back to Sketch's?**
-For now, the only way is to quit and restart Sketch.
+To restore the icon back to the default Sketch icon, go to `Plugins > Restore Sketch icon`.
+If you quit Sketch, the icon will automatically restore by itself.